MaikeruDev/clying/README.md

 Welcome to **Clying**, a captivating web app game that tests your wit, creativity, and detective skills.
 In this multiplayer experience, you'll create a profile, connect with friends, join lobbies, and immerse yourself in rounds of deception, description, and deduction.
 Let the game of words, lies, and emojis begin!

+# IMPORTANT
+Clying has been discontinued.
+Altough there is a new version of Clying.
+We converted from Web to a Discord Bot.
+Find more information [here](https://github.com/MaikeruDev/Clying-Discord).

 ## How to Play

 ### 1. Profile Creation